-RFO Procedures.
+RFO Procedures

 - A. Tabbing.
-Prior to filing, the court encourages the tabbing of documents with specific colored post-its placed at the bottom of the face or first page of the document.
+Imaged cases should not include tabbing.
+For non-imaged cases, the court encourages the tabbing of documents with specific colored post-its placed at the bottom of the face or first page of the document prior to filing.
 The following colors should be used:

 - 1. RFO Red

 - 2. Response to RFO Blue

 - 3. Reply to Response to RFO Yellow

 - 4. Income and Expense Declaration Green

 - B. FCS Screening Form.
 When filing an RFO regarding custody or visitation, the moving party must also file the Family Court Services Screening Form (form SDSC FCS-046).

 - C. FCS Data Sheet.
-When filing an RFO regarding custody or visitation, each party must submit a Family Court Services Data Sheet (form SDSC FCS-002), directly to Family Court Services prior to their scheduled FCS appointment.
+When filing an RFO regarding custody or visitation, each party must submit a Family Court Services Data Sheet (form SDSC FCS-002), directly to FCS prior to their scheduled FCS appointment.
+(Adopted 1/1/2005; Renum.

-(Ådopted 1/1/2005; Renum.
 1/1/2006; Rev. & Renum.
 1/1/2008; Rev 1/1/2012; Rev. 1/1/2013; Rev. 1/1/2014; Rev. & Renum.
 1/1/2015; Rev. 1/1/2016; Renum.
-1/1/2017)

-Exhibits.
+1/1/2017; Rev. 1/1/2018)

+Exhibits

-- A. Identification of Exhibits.
+A. Identification of Exhibits.
 All exhibits must be filed or lodged with the court.
+The petitioner's exhibits must be numbered and the respondent's exhibits must be lettered.

+B. Filed and Lodged Exhibits

-The court encourages petitioner to file or lodge exhibits using numbers and respondent to file or lodge exhibits using letters. - B. Filed Exhibits.
-Exhibits that do not exceed ten pages must be filed in paper format, or by e-filing, if it is available. - C. Lodged Exhibits.
-The following exhibits must be lodged with the court and will not be accepted for filing: - 1.
-Exhibits that exceed ten pages, exclusive of tabs/dividers. - 2.
-Compact Discs (CD's), Digital Video Discs (DVD's) and/or other types of recorded or digital storage devices that require the use of any equipment to hear or view the exhibit.
+- 1. Exhibits that do not exceed 10 pages may be filed rather than lodged. - 2.
+For imaged cases, the court's copy of exhibits filed in paper format must not include overhanging tabs or dividers.
+Copies for counsel, the judicial officer and witnesses should have tabs/dividers and should be BATES stamped or numbered consecutively. - 3.
+Exhibits that exceed 10 pages, exclusive of tabs/dividers, should be lodged. - 4.
+Compact Discs (CDs), Digital Video Discs (DVDs) and/or other types of recorded or digital storage devices that require the use of any equipment to hear or view the exhibit must be lodged.

-D. Lodging Procedures.
+C. Lodging Procedures

-- 1. A Notice of Intent to Lodge Documents (form SDSC D-235 or in pleading form) listing the name or description of the exhibit must be filed and timely served with the moving, opposition and reply papers - 2.
-The documents themselves must be lodged with the court no sooner than 10 court days and no later than three court days prior to the hearing, absent a court order. - 3.
+- 1. A Notice of Intent to Lodge Documents (form SDSC D-235 or in pleading format) listing the name or description of the exhibit must be filed and timely served with the moving, opposition and reply papers. - 2.
+The documents themselves must be lodged with the court no sooner than 10 court days and no later than five court days prior to the hearing, absent a court order. - 3.
 Lodged documents will be stamped "received" by the court. - 4.
-Lodged documents must be tabbed to correlate to the notice of lodgment. - 5.
-A conformed copy of the notice of lodgment must be the face page of the lodged documents. - E. Recorded or Digital Exhibits Offered as Evidence.
-A party who intends to offer into evidence an electronic or digital sound or sound-and-video recording must strictly comply with the provisions of California Rules of Court, rule 2.1040. - F. Service of Lodged Exhibits.
+Lodged documents must be tabled to correlate to the notice of intent to lodge documents and BATES stamped or numbered consecutively throughout the entirety of the lodgment. - 5.
+A conformed copy of the notice of intent to lodge documents must be the face page of the lodged documents. - D. Recorded or Digital Exhibits Offered as Evidence.
+A party who intends to offer into evidence an electronic or digital sound or sound-and-video recording must strictly comply with the provisions of California Rules of Court, rule 2.1040. - E. Service of Lodged Exhibits.
 The time frame for lodging documents with the court does not affect the statutory time for service of the notice of lodgment and the exhibits themselves which must be done with the moving, opposition, or reply papers.
-This includes transcripts of electronic or digital exhibits to be offered as evidence and/or a duplicate of the electronic or digital recording as set forth in California Rules of Court, rule 2.1040. - G. Return and Party Retention of Lodged Documents.
+This includes transcripts of electronic or digital exhibits to be offered as evidence and/or a duplicate of the electronic or digital recording as set forth in California Rules of Court, rule 2.1040.

+F. Return and Party Retention of Lodged Documents.